Luna Leopold: words of water wisdom

 You can support the Aldo Leopold Foundation by buying Sand County Almanac directly from them.

 All of which is to say that both Aldo and Luna strongly believed that water management should be governed not just by economic, social, and political concerns (the extent of focus of water policy back then) but also informed by geology, geography, and the climate.
+Importantly, they recognized the value of incorporating diverse perspectives, including Indigenous and cultural viewpoints, into water management for a more holistic approach.
 His idea of a “land ethic” expanded the definition of community beyond just us humans and our needs to include plants, animals, soil, and – of course – the actual water itself.
 To him, leaving those constituencies out of the conversation was short-sighted at best, unethical at worst.

 Luna kept up the family’s reputation, publishing his own influential books Fluvial Processes in Geomorphology, which became an essential textbook for hydrologists, and essay collections like A View of the River.
 Luna died in 2006 at the age of 90, but the family’s influence continues via the Aldo Leopold Foundation.